ilij4/terraform-provider-spherontest/docs/index.md

 page_title: "spherontest Provider"
 subcategory: ""
 description: |-
-  Spheron terraform provider.
+  Interface with the Spheron API.
 ---

 # spherontest Provider

-Spheron terraform provider.
+Interface with the Spheron API.

 ## Example Usage